 This block provides the basic concepts, methods and fundamental framework of the subject.
-This block prepares students to be able to perform social research techniques applied to consumption research.
+This block prepares students to apply social research techniques to consumption research.

 To understand basic concepts and theoretical frameworks regarding consumer behaviour.

 Topic 1.
 Introduction to consumer behaviour as a science: Consumer behaviour - people in the marketplace.
 Consumer behaviour as a field of study.
 Key thinkers on consumption.
 Handicaps of social sciences in the field of consumption.